Barbara Hendricks biography

-Barbara Hendricks was born in Arkansas, USA and received her musical training at the Juilliard School of Music in New York, where she studied with mezzo-soprano Jennie Tourel.
+Barbara Hendricks was born in Arkansas, USA and received her musical training and her Bachelor of Music at the Juilliard School of Music in New York, where she studied with mezzo-soprano Jennie Tourel.
 Earlier, she had completed her studies at the University of Nebraska, receiving a degree in Bachelor of Science in Mathematics and Chemistry at the age of 20.

 She made her American and European operatic debuts in 1974 at the San Francisco Opera and at the Glyndebourne Festival and went on to appear at all major opera houses throughout the world, including the Paris Opera, the Metropolitan Opera, Covent Garden and La Scala.

 Susanna in "Le Nozze di Figaro" was her debut role in Berlin, Vienna, Hamburg and Munich, as well as the role she sang in the last performances that the late Karl Böhm conducted.

 Hendricks has more than 20 roles in her active opera repertoire, 12 of which she has already recorded.
 They range from Mozart (Pamina in "Die Zauberflöte" and Ilia in "Idomeneo") to French classics (Antonia in "Les Contes d'Hoffman" and Micaela in Bizet's "Carmen"), and the Italian masterpieces (Liù in "Turandot" and Gilda in "Rigoletto").